TibzInc/TibzInc/README.md

 - 👋 Hi, I’m @TibzInc!
-- 👀 I love developing code in Python, CSS, Javascript, PHP and at odd times..C++
+- 👀 I love developing code in Python, CSS, Javascript, PHP and in previous odd times..C++
 - 💞️ I’m looking to collaborate on any project in Python, CSS and Javascript.
 I also enjoy developing Web GUI!
 - 📫 You can reach me through my LinkedIn Profile: https://www.linkedin.com/in/teddybabu/